marco262/my_wiki/data/onednd/class/monk.md

 Your training has pushed your body and mind to new levels.
 Your Flurry of Blows, Patient Defense, and Step of the Wind gain the following benefits:

-**Flurry of Blows.** You can spend 1 Ki Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.
+**Flurry of Blows.** You can spend 1 Ki Point to use Flurry of Blows and make three [[glossary:Unarmed Strike|Unarmed Strikes]] with it instead of two.
 **Patient Defense.** When you spend a Ki Point to use Patient Defense, you gain a number of Temporary Hit Points equal to two rolls of your Martial Arts die.
 **Step of the Wind.** When you spend a Ki Point to use Step of the Wind, you can choose a willing creature within 5 feet of you that is Large or smaller.
 You move the creature with you until the end of your turn.
 The creature's movement doesn't provoke Opportunity Attacks.